mastodon/mastodon-ansible/README.md

 - `user.yml`: **Adds a user to run Mastodon with** since you shouldn't be running Mastodon under a privileged account.
 - `firewall-cmd.yml`: **Starts and enables firewall for RHEL based systems** and permitting SSH, HTTP and HTTPS, as not using a firewall is insecure.
 - `ufw.yml`: **Starts and enables firewall for Debian based systems** and permitting SSH, HTTP and HTTPS, as not using a firewall is insecure.
+- `mastodon-preflight.yml`: **Downloads latest version of Mastodon** and required dependencies for installing Ruby.
-- `mastodon.yml`: **Downloads and installs latest version of Mastodon** and all of its required dependencies.
+- `mastodon-postflight.yml`: **Installs latest version of Mastodon** and all of its required dependencies.
 This role generates required secrets and installs env.production file, not requiring to run the Mastodon setup wizard.
 - `nginx.yml`: **Installs Mastodon configuration for NGINX** and sets correct SELinux policies for RHEL systems.
-- `nodejs.yml`: **Enables NodeJS 16 DNF module for RHEL 8+ systems** to ensure that we have correct NodeJS version installed.
+- `nodejs.yml`: **Enables NodeJS 16 DNF module for RHEL 8 systems** to ensure that we have correct NodeJS version installed.
 - `redis.yml`: **Secures Redis installation with a password** as you shouldn't run redis with no password protection.
 - `selfsigned-ssl.yml`: **Generates self-signed SSL certificates when LetsEncrypt not used** as Mastodon requires SSL to function.